Liam Reilly: Career

-In 1980 while recording the band's debut album, Reilly had received an offer from Gus Dudgeon (Elton John's producer, who has since died) to begin a solo career in return for leaving the other band members to their own devices.
-However Reilly refused and insisted on sticking by the other members as they had done the same for him until that point.
-After leaving the group in the mid-1980s he moved to Savannah, Georgia and began a solo career.
+In 1980, while recording the band's debut album, Reilly had received an offer from producer Gus Dudgeon, known for his work with Elton John and David Bowie, to begin a solo career in return for leaving the other band members to their own devices.
+However, Reilly refused and insisted on sticking by the other members as they had done the same for him until that point.
+After leaving the group in the mid-1980s, he moved to Savannah, Georgia and began a solo career.
 While in Savannah, he recorded an album entitled Savannah Souvenir which featured much of Reilly's keyboards and vocals and was produced by Phil Hadaway.
-In 1988 he was a finalist in the Irish heats of the Eurovision Song Contest with the song "Lifeline".
-Reilly came back to arrive second in the event in 1990 with "Somewhere in Europe".
-He performed this at the Eurovision Song Contest 1990 staged in Zagreb and was placed joint second out of the 22 entries.
+In 1988 he was a finalist in the Irish heats of the Eurovision Song Contest with the song "Lifeline", finishing in second place.
+Reilly came back to win the Irish national final in 1990 with "Somewhere in Europe".
+He subsequently performed it at the Eurovision Song Contest that year staged in Zagreb and was placed joint second out of the 22 entries.
 As a composer, Reilly returned to Eurovision in Rome in 1991 where his song "Could It Be That I'm in Love", performed by Kim Jackson, was placed equal tenth.

-In 1990, he co-produced an album with American Producer Phil Hadaway 'Throwing Caution to the Wind' (Polydor 847535-4) recorded at Westland Studios Dublin and Reeltime Recording, Savannah, Georgia, USA.
+In 1990, he co-produced an album with American producer Phil Hadaway, Throwing Caution to the Wind (Polydor 847535-4), recorded at Westland Studios Dublin and Reeltime Recording, Savannah, Georgia, USA.
 All songs were written by Liam Reilly except 'Georgia on My Mind' and 'Moonriver'.

 Death

-Per a family statement, Reilly died "suddenly but peacefully" at his home on 1 January 2021, aged 65.
+Per a family statement, Reilly died "suddenly but peacefully" at his home in Dundalk, Ireland, on 1 January 2021, aged 65.
+He is buried in St. Patrick’s Cemetery in Dundalk.